 Loan Modification

-If your lender won’t give you deferment, they might be willing to give you a loan modification to make payments more manageable for you.
+If your lender won’t give you deferment, they might be willing to give you a loan modification to make payments more manageable.
 For example, they might be willing to extend the term of your loan.
 This stretches out the time you have to make your payments, and it can make your monthly payments smaller.
 However, this also means you'll be paying interest for longer, which can increase the amount you ultimately pay.

 Refinancing

 You could also refinance your loan with another lender.
 When you refinance, you take out a new loan with better terms to pay off your old loan.
 If your credit is good, you might even be able to get a new loan with a lower interest rate.
-Lowering your interest rate, or extending the length of the loan are ways to lower your monthly payment and make it easier for you to manage.
+Lowering your interest rate or extending the length of the loan are ways to lower your monthly payment and make it easier for you to manage.

 The Takeaway